tryoxiss/bonfire-web-client/misc/bonfire_data_package/PLAINER_README.txt

      decrypt a directory (i.e., this directory)

   2. That's it!
 You now have a decrypted data package!

-Inside this data package, you will find various .json (JavaScript Standard Object Notation) and .csv (Comma separated Values) files, which we use
-to provide our service to you.
+Inside this data package, you will find various .yaml (yet Another Markup Language) and .csv (Comma separated Values) files, which we use to provide our service to you.

-The JSON files are used to store more complex objects, such as account
+The YAML files are used to store more complex objects, such as account
 data, profiles, etc. They can be opened with any text editor, or a
 browser in most cases.